Most deadly US crash since 2009 kills 20

 A National Transportation Safety Board team arrived Sunday to investigate.
 The team expects to remain on the scene for about five days, NTSB chairman Robert Sumwalt said.

-"Twenty fatalities is just horrific," Sumwalt said.
+"Twenty fatalities, it's just horrific," Sumwalt said.
 "I've been on the board for 12 years and this is one of the biggest losses of life ... that we've seen in a long, long time.
-Colgan Air up at Buffalo killed 40 people, 50 people, but this is the most deadly transportation accident in this country since February 2009."
+Colgan Air up at Buffalo killed 40 people, 50 people, but this is the most deadly transportation accident in this country since February of 2009."

 The crash happened outside an Apple Barrel Country Store & Cafe.
 Nearby resident Bridey Finnagen said the crash was loud enough to hear from down the road.